morphware/daemon/docs/conf.md

 ## Setting up the `secrets.js` file

 A `secrets.js` template file can simply be copied and edited to your needs.
-`mv conf/secrets.js.template conf/secrets.js`
+`cp conf/secrets.js.template conf/secrets.js`

 ## Conf fields

-The following fields are read the conf object during execution and can be placed in any file that makes sense.
+The following fields are used in the conf object during execution and can be placed in any file file that makes sense.

-* `httpPort` *NUMBER* **REQUIRED** The TCP port for the http interface to run on.
+* `httpPort` *NUMBER* **REQUIRED** The TCP port for the HTTP interface to listen on.
 * `wallet` *OBJECT* **REQUIRED** Configuration of the Etherum account.
 It take the following fields: